 How Much Fiber Is In MetaMucil?

-The product label tells us that 2 rounded teaspoons (11.6 g) provides 6 grams of fiber with 5 of those grams coming from soluble fiber.
+The product label tells us 2 rounded teaspoons (11.6 g) provides 6 grams of fiber with 5 of those grams coming from soluble fiber.
 If you used one teaspoons (5.8 g), then you would be getting 3 grams of dietary fiber, with 2 of those coming from soluble fiber.

 When I started this review, I had no idea that, in addition to Metamucil Powder, that there was now a series of Metamucil supplements.
 There are: